Ubaid45/ExpressJS_Web-server/README.md

-In this project, first I practiced with Node core and then I practiced to build RESTful APIs with **Express**.
+In this project, first I practiced with Node core, then I practiced to build RESTful APIs with **Express**, then it ended with **Mongoose validation**.
 # Node Core
 - We don’t have the window object in Node.
 - The global object in Node is “global”.